Eating Concerns TX Team

 In following appointments, the psychologist/counselor will facilitate psychological treatment services, which may include individual, group therapy, and coordinate treatment services with AU ECTT.

 A registered dietitian will provide the student with a nutrition assessment and follow-up nutrition care.
 If possible, the initial nutrition assessment should be scheduled within 2-3 weeks of the student’s initial contact with AU ECTT.
 This is largely dependent on the student’s completion of all necessary paperwork which is required by the dietitians prior to the consultation.
-A $45 fee will be charged for the initial consultation; follow-up appointments are $20 each.
+The initial nutrition assessment is no charge; follow-up nutrition appointments are $15 each.
 All fees are billed to the student’s account.

 In the event that the student’s presenting condition warrants more intensive and long-term care, as determined by AU ECTT, the student will be provided an appropriate referral outside of the university setting.
 Although AU ECTT strives to provide high-quality services, there are times that the team will refer a student to an outside provider and monitor the referral until the student is firmly established in working with the new provider.